Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Association between prediabetes and risk of all cause mortality and cardiovascular disease: updated meta-analysis

-Updated meta-analysis of 129 studies including over 10 million participants.
-Prediabetes is associated with increased risk of all-cause mortality and cardiovascular events.
+Updated meta-analysis of 129 studies and over 10 million participants.
+Prediabetes is associated with increased all-cause mortality and cardiovascular events.
+Impaired glucose tolerance carries a higher risk than raised fasting glucose alone.

 Homeostasis model assessment: insulin resistance and beta-cell function from fasting plasma glucose and insulin concentrations in man